kaneshirokelli/feedr/Classes/04-functions-and-scope/readme.md

 ##  Slackbot Part 2: Bitcoin Convertor Bot

-  The Slackbot should convert a requested amount of USD to the equivalent value of Bitcoin.
+  Build a Slackbot that can convert a requested amount in $USD to its equivalent value in Bitcoin.
 You may use a constant, fixed price instead of the live rate of BTC price.

   When the Slackbot participant enters "convert $X to btc", the bot should return the value in bitcoin.